We-Gold/We-Gold.github.io/docs/homepage/card-deck.md

 1. Copy `cards/TeamGraduateCard.astro` to `cards/<Name>Card.astro`.
 2. Fill in the props.
 Keep to the lengths in `DeckCard.astro`'s `Props` comments (title ~40 chars, summary ~220, four bullets ~130 each).
-The card must stay around **620px tall at 1440×900**.
+The card must stay under about **690px tall at the 900px page width**.
 Anything taller can't show fully while pinned, so trim the copy, not the check.
    - `eyebrow` is the skill ("LLM products"), not the job title.
    - `title` is a plain gerund phrase saying what was built ("Building an